benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 ### x86 Example

 How do you get assembly?
 You can write it yourself, of course.
 But people rarely feel the need to these days, because the compiler generates it for them.
-But sometimes the compiler isn't perfect, and so it is nice to see what it is actually generating, in case it screws up.
+But c and c++ programmers often look at what their compiler is generating.
+After all, sometimes the compiler isn't perfect, and so it is nice to see what it is actually generating, in case it screws up.

 To get gcc to generate assembly, you call

     gcc -S <file>

 You can also plug in your code [at this cool website](https://godbolt.org/) which outputs assembly.
-This is especially cool as you get to see the difference in output between many different compilers.
+This is especially cool as you get to see the difference in output between several different compilers.

 Here is some very simple c++ code that multiplies a scalar by a vector of doubles.